Case study

 , which comprises $5971$ patients diagnosed with colon or rectal cancer between $1994$ and $2000$.
 This dataset is sourced from the Slovenia cancer registry.
 Given the high probability that the patients are Slovenian, we will be using the Slovenian mortality table slopop

-as reference for the populational rates.
+as reference for the population mortality rates.
 Subsequently, we can apply various non-parametric estimators for net survival analysis.

 Mortality tables may vary in structure, with options such as the addition or removal of specific covariates.
 To confirm that the mortality table is in the correct format, please refer to RateTables.jl